 -

-With its compact DIN dimensions, the NOVA Base 100Ah fits perfectly under the driver’s seat .
+The NOVA Base 100Ah, with its compact DIN dimensions, fits perfectly under the driver's seat .

-Ideal for those who don't want to make any major modifications.
+Ideal for anyone who doesn't want to make any extensive modifications.

 -